cuiyongbo/hello-world/my_wiki/english_notes_2.rst

 | Definition: the space above a driver's head in a vehicle.
 | Definition: the space or clearance between the top of a vehicle and the underside of a bridge.
 | Usage: There's a lot of headroom for such a small car.
 |
+| subsume
+| subsumable
+| subsumption
+| Definition: include or absorb something in something else.
+| Usage: Most of these phenomenan can be subsumed under two broad catagories.
+|
 | superset
 | Definition: a set that includes another set or sets.